 Baked lightmaps are an alternative workflow for adding indirect (or fully baked) lighting to a scene.
 Unlike the Using GIProbe approach, baked lightmaps work fine on low-end PCs and mobile devices, as they consume almost no resources at run-time.
 Also unlike GIProbe, baked lightmaps can optionally be used to store direct lighting, which provides even further performance gains.

 Unlike GIProbes, Baked Lightmaps are completely static.
-Once baked they can't be modified at all.
-They also don't provide the scene with reflections, so using Reflection Probes together with it on interiors (or using a Sky on exteriors) is a requirement to get good quality.
+Once baked, they can't be modified at all.
+They also don't provide the scene with reflections, so using Reflection probes together with it on interiors (or using a Sky on exteriors) is a requirement to get good quality.

-Here are some comparisons of how Baked Lightmaps vs GIProbe look.
+Here are some comparisons of how BakedLightmap vs. GIProbe look.
 Notice that lightmaps are more accurate, but also suffer from the fact that lighting is on an unwrapped texture, so transitions and resolution may not be that good.
-GIProbe looks less accurate (as it's an approximation), but more smooth overall.
+GIProbe looks less accurate (as it's an approximation), but smoother overall.

 First of all, before the lightmapper can do anything, the objects to be baked need an UV2 layer and a texture size.
 An UV2 layer is a set of secondary texture coordinates that ensures any face in the object has its own place in the UV map.
 Faces must not share pixels in the texture.

-There are a few ways to ensure your object has a unique UV2 layer and texture size
+There are a few ways to ensure your object has a unique UV2 layer and texture size: